Avaiga/taipy/README.md

 ### Documentation
 -----------------

-All of the API Documentation can be found, after running the application in the following URL:
+All the API Documentation can be found, after running the application in the following URL:
  - ```/redoc-ui``` ReDoc UI configured to hit OpenAPI yaml file
  - ```/openapi.yml``` return OpenAPI specification file in yaml format